Melbourne Steamship Co Ltd v Moorehead: Obligations of the Crown

 I am sometimes inclined to think that in some parts – not all – of the Commonwealth, the old-fashioned traditional, and almost instinctive, standard of fair play to be observed by the Crown in dealing with subjects, which I learned a very long time ago to regard as elementary, is either not known or thought out of date.
 I should be glad to think that I am mistaken.

 Aftermath

 The Coal Vend was the only cartel prosecuted under the Australian Industries Preservation Act.
 There was little interest or impact in promoting competitive markets until the late 1960s.
 The members of the Coal Vend had successfully resisted each of the prosecutions against them.
-Its role in raising pries and restricting production was challenged by a drop in the demand for coal such that it collapsed as a cartel by 1912.
+Its role in raising prices and restricting production was challenged by a drop in the demand for coal such that it collapsed as a cartel by 1912.
 The Coal Vend continued to exist through to at least 1929, with the Campbell Royal Commission in 1919 finding that it had ceased to operate outside the law, and the Davidson Royal Commission in 1929 confirmed the continued existence of the Coal Vend, although again there was no suggestion of it operating illegally.